djweb01/Demo_GoogleMap/README.md

    #### Maps JavaScript API
    #### Geocoding API
    #### Time Zone API
+2. Please make sure that the location access is allowed in your browser.

-2. Please enter your Google_Maps_AIP_key on the front page or save it in the App.vue file at
+3. Please enter your Google_Maps_AIP_key on the front page or save it in the App.vue file at
 ``` bash
 newLocationInfo:{
   ...